 On the other side of the bridge, and out of the wind, we turned east and headed toward Lombard Street.
 While drivers had been extremely courteous to us all day until that point, riding along Lombard was pretty gnarly.
-A few cars got well within a metre which was pretty unnerving and strange to have cars so close on the right-hand side.
+A few cars got well within a metre which was pretty unnerving and strange to have cars so close on the left-hand side.

 Eventually we reached the corner of Van Ness and Lombard and looked up at the hill ahead of us.
 We knew we’d be in for some climbing on the way home but we certainly could have picked an easier hill to go for.
 The first ramp was only about 15% but between Polk and Larkin, the road kicked up to a rather unfriendly gradient that mustn’t have been far off 30%.
 It was the steepest bit of road I’ve ridden but with the ridiculously low gear on the hire bike, I was able to spin up the hill at 7km/h without too much trouble.

 From there we continued on Lombard, riding down the Crookedest Street in the World and then made our way through the final few kilometres back to the bike shop.
 We got there just as they were closing up and after dropping the bikes off we headed back to the hostel for a well-earned rest.